Video: Tight Calves, Or A Lack Of Ankle Eversion?

 Not getting the results you want?
 GET ASSESSED.

-If you’re new to exercising, have joint pain, or want to learn more about your ankles, you should sign up for our Functional Range Assessment (FRA®).
+If you’re new to exercising, have joint pain, or want to learn more about your ankle eversion, you should sign up for our Functional Range Assessment (FRA®).
 The FRA® is a diagnostic tool we use to assess how you move on a joint-by-joint basis.
-It allows us to understand how your body works, from your neck down to your toes.
+It allows us to understand how your body works, from your neck to your toes.

 We use the findings from the FRA® to create movement baselines for your unique body to pinpoint where you need the most help.
 If you have joint issues, we’ll get to the root cause and give you actionable solutions to get you on a path toward success.
-For instance, if we see you lack ankle dorsiflexion, we can tell you why and show you exactly how to improve it.
+For instance, if you lack ankle dorsiflexion, we can tell you why and how to improve it.

 Don’t limit your potential.
-Sign up for personal training in Grand Rapids, MI, or Austin, TX, and we’ll show you a better way.
+Sign up for personal training in Austin, TX, and we’ll show you a better way.
+We are located in the St. Elmo District in South Austin.

-In the meantime, we hope you learned a little more about your body—more videos and articles to come.
+In the meantime, we hope you learned more about your body—more videos and articles to come.